Sunset over water

 Integrated Water Cycle Management Strategy

-We have prepared an Integrated Water Cycle Management (IWCM) Strategy which is now open for comment.
-The aim of the Strategy is to provide direction for the future water and wastewater service needs out to 2051 in a balanced and sustainable manner.
+We are in the process of refreshing our Integrated Water Cycle Management (IWCM) Strategy and are seeking your feedback.
+The Strategy aims to provide direction for the future water and wastewater service needs out to 2051 in a balanced and sustainable manner.
+The current strategy was created in 2022.

 Read the draft strategy